2026 Mahindra BE 6 Variants Explained — Which One To Buy?

 What Is The Price Of Mahindra BE 6 Variants?

 The Mahindra BE 6 is available in 5 main variants — Pack One, Pack One Above, Pack Two, Pack Three Select and Pack Three.
-The top model of the BE 6 is the only one that gets the larger 79kWh battery pack option and this variant isn’t available with the smaller battery pack either.
+The Pack Two and Pack Three of the BE 6 are the only ones that get the larger 79kWh battery pack option and the top Pack Three variant isn’t available with the smaller battery pack.

 |